Algebraic solutions of tropical optimization problems: Overview of Known Problems and Solutions

 \subsubsection{A Problem of ``Linear-Fractional'' Programming}

 A constrained minimization problem, which has a two-sided inequality constraint and is formulated in the semifield $\mathbb{R}_{\max,+}$ in the form

 was investigated by Gaubert, Katz and Sergeev \cite{Gaubert2012Tropical} under the name of the tropical linear-fractional programming problem.
-The problem was solved using an iterative computational scheme that exploits the relationship established by Akian, Gaubert and Guterman \cite{Akian2012Tropical} between solutions of two-sided vector equations in the sense of $\mathbb{R}_{\max,+}$ and mean payoff games.
+The problem was solved using an iterative scheme based on the relationship \cite{Akian2012Tropical} between solutions of two-sided vector equations in the sense of $\mathbb{R}_{\max,+}$ and mean payoff games.